huaqiangwang/DeathStarBench-1/hotelReservation/README.md

 - luarocks (apt-get install luarocks)
 - luasocket (luarocks install luasocket)

+## Running the social network with kubernetes cluster

+Refer to `k8s/README.md`.

-## Running the social network application
+## Running the social network application with docker-compose
 ### Before you start
 - Install Docker and Docker Compose.
 - In case you need to deploy multiple instances of the services(the default docker-compose file launches 1 instance for each service).
 Please copy docker-compose_multi-instances.yml and modify it according to your environment.